In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 You can also create and use an online signature in your Mail app.

 To do this, open your Mail app, go to Mail, click Preferences, and select Signatures.
 Then, select the email account you want to link a signature to in the left column.
-In the middle column, you can name your signature to easily keep track of it.
+You can name your signature in the middle column to easily track it.
 Finally, you can create your signature in the right column.

 Once you have your signature, you can start using it to sign PDFs in your Mail app.
 You can also automatically add your signature to emails.

 Pros and Cons of using Mail to sign documents:

 Here are the advantages and disadvantages of using Mail to sign your documents on your Mac:

 - Very easy way to sign documents

 - Allows you to use your signature in all emails

 - It will only work with the Mail app

 - Only good for emails